CodeMouse92/no-monster-minecraft/README.md

 * Vindicators
 * Witches

-This group is controlled by gamerule `spawnIllagers`.
+Control with the group rule `spawnIllagers`.

 Remember, you can also disable raids only using Minecraft's built-in `disableRaids` gamerule.

 ### Arthropods